melezhik/raku-pod-utils/README.md

 # DESCRIPTION

-Pod::Utilities::Build is a set of routines that help you to create new Pod elements.
+Pod::Utils::Build is a set of routines that help you to create new Pod elements.

 ### sub pod-title